krithghosh/FlickrImageSearch_Server_GoLang/README.md

 # Flickr Api Call and Database Interaction - Web Server

-This Server is responsible for getting the response from the flickr apis and interact with the database.
+The Go App Server is responsible for getting the response from the flickr apis and interact with the database.

 The flickr api call : https://api.flickr.com/services/rest/?method=flickr.photos.search&api_key=6b54d86b4e09671ef6a2a8c02b7a3537&text=cute+puppies&format=json&nojsoncallback=1